 Thomas Wm.
-Mayo, Associate Professor of Law, B.A., 1971, Amherst College; J.D., 1977, Syracuse University College of Law.
-After law school, where he was editor-inchief of the Syracuse Law Review and a member of the Order of the Coif, Professor Mayo was an associate with the Rochester, New York, firm of Nixon Peabody LLP, after which he served as a law clerk to the U.S. Court of Appeals for the District of Columbia Circuit.
+Mayo, Altshuler Distinguished Teaching Professor and Associate Professor of Law, B.A., 1971, Amherst College; J.D., 1977, Syracuse University College of Law.
+After law school, where he was editor-in-chief of the Syracuse Law Review and a member of the Order of the Coif, Professor Mayo was an associate with the Rochester, New York, firm of Nixon Peabody LLP, after which he served as a law clerk to the U.S. Court of Appeals for the District of Columbia Circuit.
 He was then associated with the Washington, D.C., firm of Covington & Burling, where he practiced in the areas of antitrust, securities fraud, communications and election law.
-Since coming to SMU in 1984, Professor Mayo has taught civil procedure, federal courts, land use law, family law, business torts, Constitutional Law 1 and 2, legislation, and administrative law.
+Since coming to SMU in 1984, Professor Mayo has taught civil procedure, federal courts, land use law, family law, business torts, constitutional law, legislation, and administrative law.
 He currently teaches health care law, bioethics and law, law, literature and medicine, nonprofit organizations, and torts.
-He is a charter member of the Fellows of the American Health Lawyers Association, the editor of the Medical Humanities Series of the SMU Press, a fellow in the Dallas Institute for Humanities and Culture, and a long-time member of the Council of the Health Law Section of the State Bar of Texas.
-He has twice been awarded the SMU Law School's Dr. Don M. Smart Award for Teaching Excellence (1987, 1997), and in 1988-89 he received the University's Outstanding Community Volunteer Award.
-He received the Dallas County Medical Society's 2002 Heath Award for outstanding leadership and contributions to medicine, and the 2007-08 SMU President Associates Award as the outstanding member of the University's faculty.
-He is also an adjunct associate professor of internal medicine at the University of Texas-Southwestern Medical School, and of counsel to Haynes and Boone, and was the long-time poetry columnist for the Dallas Morning News.
+He is a member of the American Law Institute, a charter member of the Fellows of the American Health Lawyers Association, a fellow in the Dallas Institute for Humanities and Culture, and a long-time member of the Council of the Health Law Section of the State Bar of Texas.
+He received SMU's Altshuler Distinguished Teaching Professor Award for 2012-14, and he is a member of SMU's Academy of Distinguished Teachers.
+He also received the 2007-08 SMU President Associates Award as the outstanding member of the University's tenured faculty.
+He has twice been awarded the SMU Law School's Dr. Don M. Smart Award for Teaching Excellence (1987, 1997), and in 1988-89 he received the University's Outstanding Community Volunteer Award for community service.
+In 2002, he received the Dallas County Medical Society's Heath Award for outstanding leadership and contributions to medicine.
+He is also an adjunct associate professor of internal medicine at the University of Texas Southwestern Medical School, and is of counsel to Haynes and Boone LLP, and was the long-time poetry columnist for the Dallas Morning News.